 Our children are encouraged to be open and staff ensure that the voices of even the most timid are heard.
 We have regular ‘circle time’ and sharing sessions which involve children airing their views and any concerns they might have or it can be a time when we celebrate kindness and achievement.
 Any concerns are voiced in a ‘no name or blame’ culture so that children do not feel embarrassed and this often results in a huge amount of honesty being portrayed.

 We also run a School Council that meets regularly.
-Children from Classes I to VI discuss the minutes of the last meeting with their classes and then feedback at the meetings on any new ideas their peers have had.
+Children from Years 1 to 6 discuss the minutes of the last meeting with their classes and then feedback at the meetings on any new ideas their peers have had.
 This has led to a variety of initiatives being put into place, not least the writing of the new School Promise.
 This has taught all the staff that the children do see the school from a different viewpoint and that their voice must be heard.
 The children elect their student councillors in class twice each year.

 Every Friday morning our school community comes together for a ‘Celebration Assembly’.
 This is a time when we celebrate achievement, effort and success right across the curriculum and often includes rewards for behaviour, kindness and out of school achievements, once again ensuring that the efforts of the whole child are valued and respected.